Marineland of Florida: Decline

 For a few years a Fourth of July event was held with fireworks at the beach.
 The event actually would be fairly well attended as locals sought to find a venue away from the crowded events of nearby displays.
 These events started in the mid 1980s and lasted into the mid 1990s.

 Another large expansion occurred, the last one made to the original park, when a campground, affiliated with the Jellystone brand, was built on the southwest side of the property.
-The campground was equippede with a "ranger station" which served as a gas station and small store.
+The campground was equipped with a "ranger station" which served as a gas station and small store.

 Attendance began to edge upward from 1985 through 1987, but significant changes were on the way.
 An administrative decision was made at the end of 1987 to implement large and radical changes in an attempt to modernize the attraction.
 The new scheme included the merger of the stadium and the studios departments into a department of shows.
 Historically, this was significant because the studios department had existed since the park's inception and was the last entity in Marineland to carry the "Marine Studios" name.
 The modernization plan included the retirement of the Miller Dunn Style 3 Divinhood helmets that had been in use since the first day of Marineland's operation.
 Marineland was the only place in Florida, if not the country, where these were used regularly.
 They were replaced with the phasing in of modern SCUBA equipment, with the last use of the Miller Dunn helmet occurring in early November 1987.
 The older nautical themed uniforms were replaced, staff was shuffled around, shows and other items were changed.
 Following these changes attendance began to decline, and along with poor management decisions and expensive schemes which yielded no return on investment, the ownership group was unable to meet their loan payments and the attraction was again put on the market.
 Ownership change and accompanying uncertainty was the staus quo from that point.